 The pain drugs are also problematic.
 Narcotics make you nauseated and constipated.
 Sleeping pills make you groggy the next day and do not overcome the rolling-over pain.
 The anti-inflammatories irritate the stomach—and the data says they interfere with collagen healing.
 Tylenol (acetaminophen) works the best, but you can only take so much before risking liver failure.
-Injections of hyaluronic acid, combined with PRP and amniotic fluid, are potent anti-inflammatories without the downside of cortisone.
+Injections of hyaluronic acid, combined with PRP and growth factors, are potent anti-inflammatories without the downside of cortisone.
 It may be that sequential injections during the first couple of months will both reduce the agony and accelerate healing.

 The solutions to these issues are obvious, but not so easy.
 Icing with compression pump machines (such as Game Ready) is better than using ice packs alone but the attachments need to be improved to stay in place.
 The abduction sling needs to be more like a backpack, so that the neck and torso are not as twisted—but the straps must be designed so that they do not lean on either the surgical wounds or the abduction pad.
 Moreover, you cannot sleep with a backpack on.